-The notes sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
-Any notes sold by the underwriters to securities dealers may be sold at the public offering price less a concession not in excess of % of the principal amount of the notes.
-The underwriters may allow, and such dealers may reallow, a concession not in excess of % of the principal amount of the notes to certain other dealers.
-After the notes are released for sale, the underwriters may change the offering price and the other selling terms.
+The underwriters propose initially to offer the notes to the public at the public offering price set forth on the cover page of this prospectus supplement and may offer the notes to certain dealers at such price less a concession not in excess of % of the principal amount of the 2013 notes and % of the principal amount of the 2019 notes.
+The underwriters may allow, and such dealers may reallow, a discount not in excess of % of the principal amount of the 2013 notes and % of the principal amount of the 2019 notes on sales to certain other brokers and dealers.
+After this initial public offering, the public offering price, concession and discount may be changed.